-In other words, the search engine listens when people talk -- and wants to be sure that your website provides answers with quality, accurate, easily understood information.
+In other words, the search engine listens when people talk -- and you need to be sure your website provides answers with high quality, accurate, and easily understood information.

-Here are four ways to optimize your site for voice search and today’s shopper:
+Here are four ways to optimize your site for voice search:

-Use long-tail keywords: Google and other search engines are driven to deliver results to people the way that they ask for them, taking intent and context into consideration.
-This makes it even more critical for you to include long-tail keywords, which are highly searchable phrases that clearly demonstrate a user’s intent.
-In fact, Microsoft has found that voice queries tend to be longer than those typed.
-For example, “President’s Day discount new iPhone 8” is a long-tail keyword that tells you the user is looking to take advantage of President’s Day sales and buy a new iPhone 8.
-Someone searching for “iPhone 8,” on the other hand, may be looking for other things, such as the latest information about the device, troubleshooting strategies, etc.
+Google and other search engines deliver results to people based on the way they ask for them, taking intent and context into consideration.
+This makes it even more critical for you to include long-tail keywords, which are highly searchable phrases that clearly demonstrate user intent.
+In fact, Microsoft has found that voice queries tend to be longer than typed ones.
+For example, “President’s Day discount new iPhone” is a long-tail keyword that tells you the user is looking to take advantage of President’s Day sales and buy a new iPhone.
+Someone searching for “new iPhone,” on the other hand, may be looking for other things, such as the latest information about the device, technical specifications, or other troubleshooting strategies.

-Optimize for mobile: Voice search and mobile devices are a natural fit.
+Voice search and mobile devices are a natural fit.
 It’s much simpler to talk into your phone to get a quick answer than it is to type on a tiny screen or stop to tap away when you’re driving or otherwise on the go.
-Already 20% of mobile queries are done by voice, and that number will continue to grow to a predicted 50% in just a couple of years.
-And it’s no secret that Google is moving toward mobile-first indexing in 2018, making it even more crucial that your site is mobile friendly.
-Take action to verify the mobile version of your site, avoid Flash, minimize load time and check to be sure each page on your site is mobile ready.
+Mobile queries done by voice are growing, and expected to continue to grow annually.
+Google prioritizes mobile-first indexing, which makes it even more crucial for your site to be mobile friendly.
+Take action to verify the mobile version of your site, avoid Flash, minimize load time and check that each page on your site is mobile ready.

-Use structured data: Make it easier for search engines to scan and understand your site’s content by using structured data.
-Go to Schema.org for a full listing of standardized formats that serves up your website page’s information and classification in a way that’s easy for Google to digest.
+Make it easier for search engines to scan and understand your site’s content by using structured data.
+Go to Schema.org for a full listing of standardized formats that organizes your website page’s information and classification in a way that’s easy for Google to digest.

-The top rule of SEO stands: Create valuable content that speaks to your readers’ challenges and addresses their pain points.
-In the Google Search Quality Ratings Guidelines, Google notes that “lack of purpose pages should be rated lowest quality.”
+The top rule for SEO proves itself again as it speaks to your readers’ challenges and addresses their pain points.
+Google consider “lack of purpose” to have the lowest quality.
 To avoid this, integrate popular questions and meaningful answers -- from short and sweet to detailed and rich -- into your content.
 Take it one step further and read what you write out loud.
-If it makes sense, then Google’s voice recognition software will get it, too, especially since it’s now about equivalent to humans’ ability to understand language.
+If it makes sense, then Google’s voice recognition software will get it, too, especially since it’s about equivalent to humans’ ability to understand language.

-It’s clear that voice search is not all talk; now’s the time to start taking action.
-Not only will you be rewarded with better results for voice queries, but it’ll give your SEO a boost for today’s “conversation-seeing” algorithms and the users they -- and you -- are aiming to engage.
+It’s clear that voice search is not all talk and it’s time to start taking action.
+Not only will you be rewarded with better results for voice queries, but it’ll give your SEO a boost for today’s “conversation-seeking” algorithms and the users they -- and you -- are aiming to engage.